 Examines the stages of group development group dynamics the role of the leader in a group and recognition of the various types of group processes.
 Discusses models of group dynamics that occur as a result of group membership dynamics.
-Lecture 3 hours per week.

 HMS 142 Group Dynamics II (3 cr.)